Modern competitive archery: 3D archery

-3D archery is a subset of field archery focusing on shooting at life-size models of game and is popular with hunters.
-It is most common to see unmarked distances in 3D archery, as the goal is to accurately recreate a hunting environment for competition.
+3D archery is a subset of field archery focusing on shooting at life-size models of game.
+It requires walking along a path through vegetation with shooting ranges, it's also popular with those seeking a realistic and natural setting.
+Furthermore, the targets are made of rubber, making it an animal-friendly sport.
+Unlike field archery, distances are almost always unknown, and you need to hit the target in specific points that are much less visible than the concentric colored rings.

-Although the original focus was on hunting, the discipline of offering shooting ranges surrounded by vegetation, with silhouettes that recreate a natural environment, is increasingly catering to non-hunters as well.
+So although the original focus was on hunting, the discipline of offering shooting ranges surrounded by vegetation, with silhouettes that recreate a natural environment, is increasingly catering to non-hunters as well.
 Broadheads are not used to avoid excessive damage to the foam targets; instead, regular target or field broadheads of the same weight as the broadhead are used.

-In the past 10 years 3D archery has taken new light with a competitive edge.
-There is a whole new group of competitions that are no longer considered hunting practice.
-Competitions are held in many U.S. states with the totals from each state being added together to crown a single winner within each division.
-Some competitors will travel thousands of miles (kilometers) a year to compete to try and claim the world title in 3D archery.
-This competitive style has been growing in many other countries and should continue with strong support for many years to come.
+Over the past decade, 3D archery has become increasingly competitive.
+Competitions are held across many U.S. states, with scores from each state combined to determine an overall winner in each division.
+Some competitors travel thousands of miles (or kilometres) each year to compete for world titles.
+This style of competition has also expanded to many other countries and continues to gain popularity.

 The major 3D archery groups are the IBO (International Bowhunting Organization) and the ASA (American Shooters Association) are primarily based in Eastern United States.
 They each have different rules and scoring methods.
 They host a number of competitive shoots across the Eastern United States.
 There are several classes in each organization that range from hunter all the way up to professional classes.
 Each class shoots at maximum yardages that vary by class.

+At a global level, World Archery coordinates around 160 national federations that organize continental 3D archery events and the World 3D Archery Championships takes place every two years.